marcokruger2020cos/PlatformerHome/README.md

 # PlatformerHome Future self Messages
-This game is liscenced for free by me use it at your own risk of brain cell metldown.
+This game is liscenced for free use by me use it at your own risk of brain cell metldown.

+#Requirments
+Sanity and Hands and Eyes
+Ages 6 to 99
+#Includes
+Great player interactions and even more fun when something bugs out or breaks.
+Enjoy one leve to collect coins and win.
+Infinite replaybility.